Back

 Arguments to leave the EU

-Some (including Lord Bamford, the Chairman of the JCB), argue that a Brexit would not necessarily have a negative impact on trade.
+Some (including Lord Bamford, the Chairman of JCB), argue that a Brexit would not necessarily have a negative impact on trade.
 He argues that open trade networks are in everyone’s interest, and this undermines arguments that leaving the EU would make trade more difficult.

 Arguments for remaining as EU members